wp-plugins/wp-simple-firewall/readme.txt

 = TODO =

 *	MOVE:		wp-login.php login protection to the Login Protect section with its own unique IP address whitelist.

+= 1.2.7 =

+*	FIX:		Bug where the GASP Login protection was only working when you had 2-factor authentication enabled.

 = 1.2.6 =